-Version Author Changes Approval Date V1.0 External Compliance Advisor Full version of the Prospectus 02/09/2020 V2.0 External Compliance Advisor Dates of the holiday periods were included in the Academic Calendar.
-05/05/2022 Information about enrolment and fees was updated.
+Version Author Changes Approval Date V1.0 External Compliance Advisor A full version of the Prospectus 02/09/2020 V2.0 External Compliance Advisor Dates of the holiday periods were included in the Academic Calendar.
+Information about enrolment and fees was updated.
+05/05/2022 V3.0 External Compliance Advisor Information about the newly added Sydney campus is incorporated.
+16/01/2023

-Warning - Document uncontrolled when printed!
-The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au
+N.B.
+The document is uncontrolled when printed!
+The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au.